maidang111/CS32-CalculatorProject/Readme.md

 InfixParser:
 InfixParser will be supporting the following operations from highes to lowest:
 * Parentheses.
-* Multiplication, division, and modulo.
+* Multiplication, division, and modulo. (arithmetic operation that returns double)
-* Addition and subtraction.
+* Addition and subtraction. (arithmetic operation that returns double)
-* Comparisons.
+* Comparisons. (arithemetic operation that returns bool)
-* Equality and inequality.
+* Equality and inequality. (it can both evaluate either double or bool but it cannot handle different type operand case)
-* Logical: and.
+* Logical: and. (a boolean operation that takes in bool returns bool)
-* Logical: or exclusive.
+* Logical: or exclusive. (a boolean operation that takes in bool returns bool)
-* Logical: or inclusive.
+* Logical: or inclusive. (a boolean operation that takes in bool returns bool)
-* Assignment.
+* Assignment. (it assigns left operand(variable) to value)

 InfixParser linked files:
 * AST.h